On this page:

 A department administrator will need to visit the Contractor-Vendor ID Card webpage to request a Stanford ID card for the contractor, and be sure to state that the contractor will need access to Cardinal Print.

-- How can I remove and update the saved SUNet and password I use to log in to Cardinal Print on my Mac?
+How can I update the saved SUNet ID I use to log in to Cardinal Print on my Mac?

 Important Note: The first time you log into any Cardinal Print device, badge in with a physical card or by entering in your SUNet ID and Password.
 Once you've logged into a device in one of these two ways, your SUNet will be registered and you will be able to log in using your Mobile Key going forward.